Kwishiwashiyu/Customer-Mobile-Phone-Payment-Tracker-The-Royal-Mobile-Ledger-/README.md

 ## ⚙️ Database Configuration

-The system connects to `localhost` using the default XAMPP credentials (`root` with an empty password) and the database name `MobilePaymentTracker`.
+The system connects to `localhost` using the default XAMPP credentials (`root` with an empty password) and the database name `TheRoyalPhoneLedger`.
 This is defined in `db.py`.

 ```python
 # db.py